 There’s been much ado recently in the SEO industry about citations.
 Industry folk love to declare things “dead” or over—even SEO itself has been declared DOA more than a handful of times.

-The chatter and confusion over citations is understandable.
+The chatter and confusion is understandable.
 With Acxiom shutting down its aggregator service and industry experts widely reporting that the ranking value of citations is next to nil, it’s not hard to see that the value of citations has been diminished.
 But like so many aspects of marketing, the reality is a lot more nuanced and complex than “citations are dead.”

 Yes, the value of citations as a local SEO signal has undoubtedly weakened.
 As Joy Hawkins recently said, for SMBs citations are just “a low-impact tactic so it’s not what we tackle first.”